Using Customer Service Satisfaction feedback to improve user experience

 What is customer feedback?

-Customer feedback is the information provided by customers about their experience, with a product or a service.
+Customer satisfaction is the information provided by customers about their experience, with a product or a service.

 Considering customer feedback is essential if you're willing to head your product, and your company, in the right direction.

-Customer service is the support and help you bring your leads and customers.
+Customer service is the support and helps you bring your leads and customers.
 It aims at helping them to have a smooth and seamless experience with your company.

 Offering fantastic customer service is crucial if you want to work on retention to grow your business.